Fire Resistant/ Survival Cable

 PE- Polyethylene has got poor fire resistance properties but adding certain fillers of both halogenated and halogen free its fire resistance can be improved significantly.

-XLPE - Cross linked polyethylene which is upgraded version of PE has got good fire resistance properties and can withstand upto 90°C when compared with PE's 75°C.
+XLPE - Cross-linked polyethylene which is an upgraded version of PE has got good fire resistance properties and can withstand up to 90°C when compared with PE's 75°C.

 Silicon - Best option for the characteristics that it provides working temperature range upto 200°C and as low as -90°C and because of its mineral nature it is also LSZH and additional features of oil and solvent resistance, and good corona, and ozone and weathering resistance.

-Tempsens provides Fire Survival Cables with following specifications
+Tempsens provides Fire Survival Cables with the following specifications

 Specific Requirements for Fire Survival Cable: